tanomoracci/Hackaton-group-1/README.md

 Run: `yarn start`

+## Get started
+As a starter we've created a very simple `pages/Home` page to welcome you into the project.
+Feel free to add any pages and components as you please, also feel free to install any modules you see fit.

 ## Video Stream Component
 To have a very basic video stream going, just use the `<RoomViewComponent />`, present in the `/components` folder.
 The minimum parameters are a room name and a config url.